-If you like peanut butter and chocolate – you have got to try these Peanut Butter Fudge Puddles.
+These Peanut Butter Fudge Cookies never last long in our family, due to the fact that everyone keeps sneaking into the kitchen to steal just one more.
+If you like peanut butter and chocolate you have got to try these.
 I am a big fan of peanut butter cookies but add some chocolate and I am in heaven.
 See for yourself!
 Try them once, and you’ll be hooked.
-They are the perfect blend of peanut butter and melt in your mouth fudge.
-They are so cute, too!
+They are the perfect blend of peanut butter and melt-in-your-mouth fudge.
+Plus, they look so cute!
 They make great little treats for parties or baby/bridal showers.
 Your guests will go crazy over them!
 Add some pizzazz by adding sprinkles or cookie crumbles to the top.
 They are the perfect little bite-sized treat!

 We have so many cookie recipes that we love in our family, it’s always hard to decide which one to make!
 If you are looking for more yummy cookie ideas be sure to check out our full list of cookies and cookie bars HERE.